Met4FoF/agentMET4FOF/docs/UMLs.md

 In this section UML class diagrams of almost all components of agentMET4FOF are listed and shown.
 The images are click- and zoomable in the browser but can be downloaded for further investigation via right-click.

+Date of creation for all diagrams: 2021-02-03 on commit 802be6e58f911960fe630bd267d71a1cdfd7685a.

+We used PyCharm Professional with the settings

 ## Overview

 [![UML of all agentMET4FOF classes](UML_agentMET4FOF_classes_only.png)](_images/UML_agentMET4FOF_classes_only.png)